Pledging My Time: Live performances and covers

 Dylan omitted "Pledging My Time" from his concert performances for over two decades.
 In 1987, in a series of appearances with The Grateful Dead, he revived the song along with several others he had left off his set lists.
 He subsequently included the song in his tour later that year with Tom Petty & The Heartbreakers.
 When Dylan began his Never Ending Tour in 1989, "Pledging My Time" was featured on two dates that summer, and he continued performing the song at occasional concerts through the end of the 1990s.
 According to his official website, Dylan played "Pledging My Time" in concert a total of 21 times from 1987 to 1999.

-"Pledging My Time" was first covered by the Japanese psychedelic band The Apryl Fool in 1969 for their lone, self-titled album.
+"Pledging My Time" was first covered by the Japanese psychedelic band Apryl Fool in 1969 for their lone, self-titled album.
 Luther "Guitar Junior" Johnson recorded a version of the song in 1999 that appeared on several blues compilations, including one Dylan tribute album.
 In addition, American singer-songwriter Greg Brown recorded "Pledging My Time" for A Nod to Bob, a 2006 album by various artists issued in observance of Dylan's 65th birthday.

 Meanwhile, two cover albums have been issued in tribute to the songs on Blonde on Blonde.
 Duke Robillard covered "Pledging My Time" for Blues on Blonde on Blonde, which was released in 2003.
 And in 2017, a bluegrass interpretation of the song was featured on Old Crow Medicine Show's concert album 50 Years of Blonde on Blonde, with group founder Keith Secor handling the lead vocals.

 After neglecting the song for another two decades, Dylan revived it again for Shadow Kingdom: The Early Songs of Bob Dylan (2021), a "concert film" shot on a soundstage that was streamed during the pandemic.
 In reference to Dylan's film performance of "Pledging My Time", Damien Love of Uncut magazine described him "as casting softly after the shadow of Little Walter", the legendary blues harmonica player.
 On a similar note, Jon Bream of the Star Tribune praised Dylan's latest rendition of the song as "slow and seductive".